Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 The Medigap Open Enrollment Period (OEP)

-• You have guaranteed issue rights — insurers cannot deny you coverage
+• You have guaranteed issue rights, so insurers cannot deny you coverage

 • You cannot be charged more due to pre-existing health conditions